-Once we saw the view, the hike up was deemed well worth it!
-We spent some time cooling down, chatting with some other hikers that were also on the trail, searching for a well-hidden geocache (even if I did break my sunglasses while searching!), and snacking on goodies we brought along.
+Once I saw the view, the hike up was deemed well worth it!
+I spent some time cooling down, chatting with some other hikers that were also on the trail, searching for a well-hidden geocache (even if I did break my sunglasses while searching!), and snacking on goodies I brought along.

-Our very 1st attempt on this Ketchikan hiking trail was in mid-April and we didn't know any better so we continued on up the hill only to be turned back only 1/4 of a mile further when the snow was too deep to continue without getting soaked so we turned back.
+My very 1st attempt on this Ketchikan hiking trail was in mid-April and I didn't know any better so I continued on up the hill only to be turned back only 1/4 of a mile further.

-Our 2nd attempt was a little later in the year - this time we waited until September to make the attempt - and it was a success!
+My 2nd attempt was a little later in the year - this time I waited until September to make the attempt - and it was a success!

 And around every twist & turn in the hike the trail the views got more & more spectacular!

-The fog was coming and going over the peak and one moment we had clear, gorgeous views.....
+The fog was coming and going over the peak and one moment I had clear, gorgeous views.....